dasiths/dasiths.github.io/_posts/2020-02-03-integration-test-aspnetcore-api-with-csrf.md

     }
 ```

 Now let's create a convenience method to retrieve a CSRF token.
 When we make the initial call, we get a couple of cookies returned in the `Set-Cookie` response header.
-One of them is the CSRF token.
-We extract that and then attach it to the subsequent request as a header with the name `My-XSRF-Token`.
+One of them (`MY-XSRF-TOKEN`) is the CSRF token.
+We extract that and then attach it to the subsequent request as a header with the name `MY-XSRF-TOKEN`.
 We also attach the two cookies back to the next request as well. **This simulates the behaviour of a web browser and the Angular SPA CSRF interceptor.**

 I highly recommend you debug and step through the method below to get a good understanding of what it received, extracted and re-attached to the next request.